Somerset Energy Innovation Centre 3

 Our team with the customer at SEIC 3

-Having delivered phase two of the Somerset Energy Innovation Centre 2 (SEIC2), we collaborated with Somerset County Council to deliver the third phase of construction at the Woodlands Business, Bridgwater, creating a local innovation centre of excellence.
+Having delivered phase two of the Somerset Energy Innovation Centre 2 (SEIC2), we collaborated with Somerset County Council to deliver the third phase of construction at the Woodlands Business Park, Bridgwater, creating a local innovation centre of excellence.

 The SEIC is a key part of Somerset County Council’s economic strategy as the authority works to make sure the county remains attractive to investors.

 SEIC 3 (right) is adjacent to SEIC 2

 Three phase programme

 To support further development of low and zero carbon technology and industry in the South West, this three-phase programme delivered a local centre of excellence to establish and attract nuclear and other low carbon energy businesses to locate in Somerset, providing dynamic space for businesses growing low carbon energy supply chain.

 SEIC 1 and SEIC 2 created 5,000 sq m of flexible office, workshop and meeting space a short distance from Junction 23 of the M5.

 SEIC 3 provides a further 1,200 sq m of light industrial and collaboration spaces across three storeys to complement the existing offices, with a focus on robotics.
 The high-quality business space is aims to foster innovation, collaboration and growth in the clean energy business sector, including Hinckley Point, in response to unmet business needs in and around Bridgwater.

 An attractive campus development, SEIC is rich in biodiversity, with sensitive landscaping of indigenous planting.
 Wildlife corridors and an attenuation pond have been constructed to protect newts and support the wetland ecology beyond.
 With the environment in mind, permeable paving bays have been utilised for the carpark attenuation tank and Solar Photovoltaic Panels installed as a green energy source.